Pinocchio

 “They love me!
 They accept me!” - exclaims Benício del Toro's Pinocchio on Netflix.

-Pinocchio repeatedly moves away from his father, Geppetto, until his happy ever after ending.
+Pinocchio repeatedly distances himself from his father, Geppetto, until his happy ever after ending.

 Clarissa Pinkola Estés briefly talks about Pinocchio in a rare article.
 Pinocchio represents man's search for love with his tools, but she explains it better.

-But Benício del Toro's Pinocchio on Netflix comes packed with those emotional cues that screenwriters, filmmakers, and artists apparently master.
+But Benício del Toro's Pinocchio on Netflix comes filled with those emotional cues that screenwriters, filmmakers, and artists apparently seem to master.

 Pinocchio seeks acceptance on stage - “they accept me” - shortly after Geppetto still compares Pinocchio to Carlo, his flesh-and-blood son lost to the war.